Lupus and the Military – A New Kind of Mission

 Quickly acknowledging that as more women enter the armed forces and are subsequently being diagnosed with lupus either during active duty or after discharge, the CDMRP first funded lupus research in fiscal year (FY) 2005 as a Topic Area in the Peer Review Medical Research Program (PRMRP).
 Lupus research remained Topic Area until FY2016.
 From FY 2005-2016, 21 lupus research awards were granted totaling just over $20 million.

 Starting in FY 2017, the Defense Appropriations Act provided $5 million to the CDMRP to fund the Lupus Research Program (LRP) and make it more than a Topic Area.
 The mission of the LRP is to “fund research to understand, prevent, and diagnose lupus and to improve treatments and quality of life of patients including Service Members, veterans, and beneficiaries.”
-As of FY2019, the DOD will once again fund the LRP with $5 million through the Defense Appropriations Act.
+As of FY2021, the DOD increased the fund, yet again to $10 million.

-For FY2019 in order to be considered for an award, grant applications must address at least one of these five areas of focus for the LRP:
+For FY2021 in order to be considered for an award, grant applications must address at least one of these five areas of focus for the LRP:

 - Understand lupus disease heterogeneity in risk of disease, presentation, clinical course, and outcomes including, but not limited to, biopsychosocial studies, personalized medicine, variation in treatment and its effects on patient outcomes, health economics, socioeconomic studies, environmental studies, and epidemiological.